 Compared to ‘picking a priority’ this was so much easier to work into my life.
-Clearly I understand what ‘do it earlier in the day’ means a lot more than I understand priorities!
+Clearly, I understand what ‘do it earlier in the day’ means a lot more than I understand priorities!

-Brush teeth, feed cat, make a pot of tea, make lunch, eat breakfast, put out clothes, shower, pack bag, exit for the day’s adventures.
+My morning routine is flexible and the time spent on a task can vary.
+But otherwise, it’s much the same every day.
+Brush teeth, feed the cat, make a pot of tea, make lunch, eat breakfast, put out clothes, shower, pack bag, exit for the day’s adventures.

-So on the whole I have to report that looking at getting things ‘out of the way’ first thing is definitely working.
+So, on the whole, I have to report that looking at getting things ‘out of the way’ first thing is definitely working.
 It’s also encouraged me to look at my job list and see what I get out of the way to make my afternoon more relaxed.
 It’s not quite a cure for procrastination but it helps!